The Conscious Currency®

 For individuals

-The book is the foundation — the full methodology in narrative form, across three phases, with frameworks and exercises throughout.
-For those who want to go further, there is a growing suite of interactive tools and resources available.
+The book is the foundation: the full methodology in narrative form, with frameworks and exercises throughout.
+A set of free interactive tools sits alongside it, and self-paced courses will follow.

 For corporate organisations